SGX3CodeRunners/RealWorldBugs/README.md

 | Poster deadline issues | Submit early drafts, verify formatting ahead of time |

 ---

-## 7. Conclusion
+## Conclusion

 Team CodeRunners is tackling a large-scale, real-world challenge: **evaluating reproducibility across 189 cutting-edge research papers**.
-Our process is thorough, transparent, and open-source—contributing to the larger reproducibility conversation in software engineering and LLM research.
+Our process is thorough, transparent, and open-source contributing to the larger reproducibility conversation in software engineering and LLM research.
 Our portal and final poster will serve as a reference for future researchers navigating reproducibility in ML research.

+---
+## Contribution

+We welcome contributors!
+Team members and external collaborators are encouraged to:

+- Conduct reproduction attempts for additional papers.
+- Submit new scorecard entries.
+- Improve automation or analysis tools.
+- Suggest features for the dashboard or portal.

+Submit a pull request or open an issue to get involved.